Updated: Dec 26, 2020

 There are a number of conditions that can case your cat to have extreme whisker or fur loss:

-It could be that your cat is consistently fight with another cat who has caused damage to your cat's whiskers.
+It could be that your cat is constantly fight with another cat who has caused damage to your cat's whiskers.
 Neutering can calm cat aggression, if you have an indoor/outdoor cat (though cats are naturally territorial).

 Alopecia - a condition that affects various species of animals.
 This can cause extreme amounts of hair loss across the body.